maximumjpeg/PatientActionTracker/README.md

 ## How To Use P.A.T.
 Open a Terminal instance from the PatientActionTracker root directory<br />
 Install required dependencies with the command ```npm install```<br />
-Run P.A.T. with any .txt file in the P.A.T. root directory<br />
+Run P.A.T. with any .txt file (for files not in the P.A.T. root directory, use the absolute file path)<br />
 Use the command ```node index.js yourTextFile.txt```, changing ```yourTextFile``` with the actual name<br />
 P.A.T. will log the formatted Patient information to the console<br />
 You can run P.A.T. with an example .txt file with the command ```npm start```